Frequently asked questions

 How long will it take?

-You will receive an instant decision from us, and an unsecured bad credit loan could be in your bank account within 1-2 days.
-However, for secured bad credit loans we recommend you give one to two weeks to allow your application to be processed.
+You will receive an instant decision from us, and an unsecured poor credit loan could be in your bank account within 1-2 days.
+However, for secured adverse credit loans we recommend you give one to two weeks to allow your application to be processed.

 Do I need a guarantor?